Decoding Psychopaths: The Wisdom of Psychopaths Summary

 Dutton talks to Professor Robert Hare, who feels society is becoming more psychopathic.
 To make his point, he recounts how a seventeen-year-old Japanese boy sold one of his own kidneys to buy an iPad.

 Gary Gilmore, a notorious psychopathic criminal, was executed in 1977.
-After his death, in accordance with his wishes, his corneas were transplanted into two recipients.
+After his passing, in accordance with his wishes, his corneas were transplanted into two recipients.
 Did he want to “keep looking out” for victims?

 To find out more about how a psychopath’s brain works, Dutton undergoes a “psychopath makeover” using transcranial magnetic stimulation (TMS) to temporarily alter his brain function.